-Expectations for Service: The expectations of service are reflective of the Assignment of Responsibilities as agreed upon by the candidates annual contract and as determined by the Department Chair.
-The faculty member must receive at least a "Satisfactory" evaluation in the Service.
+Expectations for Service: The expectations of service are reflective of the Assignment of Responsibilities as agreed upon by the candidate's annual contract and as determined by the Department Chair.
+The faculty member must receive at least a "Meets FSU's Expectations" evaluation in Service.